United-bound Lukaku says joining 'biggest club in the world'

 United are hoping to confirm the deal before they depart for a pre-season tour to the United States on Sunday.

-(Reporting by Hardik Vyas in Bengaluru; editing by Amlan Chakraborty and Ken Ferris)
+Reporting by Hardik Vyas in Bengaluru; editing by Amlan Chakraborty and Ken Ferris